h-bann/h-bann/README.md

 Back End:
 - I use **Node.js** and initially learnt to use **Express** to handle the server side, building scalable applications that are secure and performant.
 More recently, I've been using **NextJS** for all things server.
-- **MySQL** is my go-to for managing data—it’s reliable and gets the job done efficiently.
+- **MySQL** is my go-to for managing data as it’s reliable and gets the job done efficiently.

 My pinned projects show all of this at work.
 Feel free to contact me via Linkedin (https://www.linkedin.com/in/harry--bannister/)